Description

 Litter: Low.

-Propagation: Easily grown from seed, but may take 2-3 years to flower.
+Propagation: This plant is easily grown from seed, but it may take 2-3 years to flower when grown from seed.

 Mulch: After leaf drop, mulch young plants in regions prone to freezes.